+Any command with dedicated 4-byte address input will use the 4th Address Byte (A31-A24) input and not the Extended Address Register.
 If the device powers up with ADP bit set to 1, or an "Enter 4-Byte Address Mode (B7h)" instruction is issued, the device will require 4-Byte address input for all address related instructions, and the Extended Address Register setting will be ignored.
-However, any command with 4-byte address input will replace the Extended Address Register Bits (A31-A24) with new settings.
+The 4th Byte Address input will not alter the content of Extended Address Register.